Who Was Best Dressed At Freshers Ball 2017?

-Last night Wessex Scene searched far and wide to award our prestigious award of ‘Best Dressed’ at Freshers’ Ball 2017.
+Last night Wessex Scene searched far and wide to crown a winner of our prestigious award for ‘Best Dressed’ at Freshers’ Ball 2017.
 Some say this is even more monumental than getting your actual degree.
 The competition was tough, everyone was dressed to the nines and we knew immediately it would be hard to choose a winner… yet we had to, and so we powered on through and here are the results.

 Paula, Jo and Sam